-Whenever I am asked for my documents, I will thank you that I am not just a number to You.
+Whenever I'm asked for my documents, I will thank you that I am not just a number to You.
 I belong to You and am a citizen of heaven.
 Help me to remember that ultimately Jesus is my only sponsor who always makes intercession for me.

-Father, as I use my new ID to access support and services here on earth, help me also to thank you for the privileges that are mine in Your Son Jesus Christ.
+Father, thank you for the new identity and privileges that are mine as your child, because of what Jesus has done for me.
 The blood of Your Son authorizes me to countless blessings and uniquely defines how You see and value me.